manuel-barreiro/P.T.O./README.md

 **Tech used:** HTML, CSS, JavaScript

-This was the first development project I did.

 ## Optimizations

 I consistently refactor and optimize my code, sometimes for efficiency, sometimes for readability.